 Feed Your Cat a High-Quality Diet

 As with humans, diet plays a major role in the overall health of cats.
 A poor diet has been linked to an increased risk of cancer in cats.
 It is important to make sure your cat eats a healthy diet consisting of high-quality cat food.
-A healthy diet for cats consists of food that provides the proper nutrition and is free of dangerous carcinogens (cancer-causing compounds) such as preservatives, artificial colors and unnecessary filler ingredients.
+A healthy diet for cats consists of food that provides the proper nutrition and is free of dangerous carcinogens (cancer-causing compounds) such as preservatives, artificial colors, and unnecessary filler ingredients.
 Look for foods that don’t contain byproducts, grain, or other low-quality fillers.
 There is evidence that certain fatty acids in the diet, such as EPA and DHA, could be helpful in preventing cancer, as well as in helping to treat cats who already have cancer.
-A proper diet will help to maintain your cat’s overall health and will strengthen her immune system.
+A proper diet will help to maintain your cat’s overall health and will strengthen their immune system.

 Keep Your Cat Physically Fit and Active

 In addition to feeding your cat a high-quality diet, keeping your cat physically fit and active has also been shown to reduce the risk of cancer in cats.
 Cats that are not physically active are more prone to developing certain types of cancer, as well as heart disease and diabetes.
 Obesity may increase the risk of certain cancers in cats, so it is important to make sure your cat is active and stays physically fit in addition to being fed a proper diet.
 Excess fat may secrete hormones and other substances that may have undesirable effects on your cat’s body, including increasing inflammatory responses, which may increase your cat’s risk of developing certain types of cancer.